Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI

 Furthermore, a few auditors mentioned their reasoning for the LLM's behavior in their insights.
 With the help of visualizations in Vipera, like stacked bar charts, participants were enabled to compare images and their distributions from different prompts easily.
 Some of them summarized the LLM's tendency in image creation or even explained it, proposing assumptions about the LLM's training sets.

+Generally, we found the multi-modal guidance employed in Vipera enhanced the insight diversity in the audit reports, as illustrated by an example case shown in \autoref{fig:example}.
+For instance, P21 initially focused on assessing the image quality, vibe, and race diversity in System A. The criticism of the model's tendency to generate artistic images remained in the report from System B, but he also mentioned the issue within the diversity of blanket colors, citing a chart from the scene graph.
+In addition, the LLM-driven guidance in System D further inspired him to find that all images were taken from the front, which could be improved for better diversity.

 It's worth noting that although we clarified in the system tutorial that the task was to audit the T2I model specifically, a few participants still misunderstood the goal and commented on other system components, such as the scene graph and the AI labeler.
-Relatedly, while many participants noticed the errors of the AI labeler, only about half of them tried to correct the errors or asked for relabeling with modified expressions, with many participants ending up trusting the wrong results.
+For instance, as highlighted in \autoref{fig:example}, P21 included a sentence commenting on the labeling quality in the report for System A. Relatedly, while many participants noticed the errors of the AI labeler, only about half of them tried to correct the errors or asked for relabeling with modified expressions, with many participants ending up trusting the wrong results.
 This pattern extends prior work on aligning user intents with LLM-based judges~\cite{who-validates, pan2024human}, showing that even when users are prompted to evaluate a specific component, failures in automated judges can go unchallenged, so such tools should be treated and deployed with caution.